BetterAngelsLA/monorepo/README.md

 ## Licensing Details

-We are grateful to the open-source community for their invaluable contributions.
-By integrating these assets, we not only enhance our application but also contribute to a broader ecosystem of shared resources and innovation.
-Thank you for supporting open source!
-If you have any questions about the licensing details or can provide information regarding any missing or incorrect licenses, please contact Better Angels United, Inc at opensource-licensing@betterangels.la.

 ### Source Code

 All of the source code to this product is released as [free](https://www.gnu.org/philosophy/free-sw.html) and [open source](https://www.opensource.org/docs/definition.php), licensed under the [GNU Affero General Public License (AGPL)](./LICENSE).
 This license ensures that our code remains free and open, encouraging others to contribute and share improvements while also ensuring that any modifications are made available to the community.